noggynoggy/stringme-OBS/README.md

 #### Dynamic Cutting
 If "useDynamicMaxLengthFile" is enabled in settings.json, the "totalLengthFixed" will be ignored and the total length will instead be read from the assets\dynamicMaxLength.txt at every base step. *(For example, every time you change your scene with a hotkey, the hothey could also change the content of the file)*

+### Hotkey pressed when a new song comes on
+The program autoatically presses a HotKey when a new song comes on.
+You can use this for all sorts of effects in OBS. *(I use it to display the cover image momentarily with tuna)*.
+By deafult the hotkey is `Alt`+`F15`.
+This is hardcoded, you can change it in `stringme.py` at lines 473-479, or just comment the section out if yo deem it unnecessary.